TheCrittaC/BigBen/README.txt

 channel, the bot will replace 'ing' with 'ong' and respond to that same channel.

-If the phrase ".tweet USERNAME" is said in the channel, the bot will fetch the most recent (non-reply) tweet from that user.
-If a number is specified after the tweet, the nth non-reply tweet will be fetched.
+If the phrase ".tweet USERNAME" is said in the channel, the bot will fetch the most recent tweet from that user.
+If a number is specified after the tweet, the nth tweet will be fetched.

 If kicked, the bot will reconnect after 10 seconds have passed.